E4S-Project/e4s-cl/doc-source/source/installation.rst

     $ git clone https://github.com/E4S-Project/e4s-cl

-Script
+Default installation
 ************

-Install the script using :code:`make install`.
+Install **e4s-cl** using :code:`make install`.
 The installation directory can be modified using the :code:`INSTALLDIR` variable:

 .. code-block:: bash

-    $ make INSTALLDIR=<prefix> install
+    $ make INSTALLDIR=<prefix> install [SYSTEM=<machine_name>]

 The **e4s-cl** program will be copied over to :code:`<prefix>/bin`.
 On success, a message will be printed with the full path to add to your :code:`PATH`.

 A python interpreter will be downloaded to ensure a compatible Python 3 version is available.

+.. admonition:: Installing on specific machine

+   Some machines have been tested for e4s-cl to work with, and profiles tailored \
+   for those systems have been created.
+The resulting profiles can be downloaded \
+   at install time to ease the initialisation step.

+   To enable such profiles, use the :code:`SYSTEM` argument when calling \
+   :code:`make` or :code:`make install`.

+   The following systems are supported:

+   * Theta at ALCF.
+Use machine name :code:`theta`;
+   * Spock at ORNL.
+Use machine name :code:`spock`.

 Completion
 ************